Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/import-openbis-exports.md

 # Imports of openBIS exports

-It is possible to export metadata and data from one openBIS instance to another.
+It is possible to export metadata and data from one openBIS instance and import them to another openBIS instance.
 The export process is described [here](../../general-users/data-export.md).